CharlieJT/The-Monkees/README.md

  ## Deployment

- My deployed version of the website can be viewed on GitHub, the link is at the top of this document of the deployed version.
+ My deployed version of the website can be viewed on GitHub, the link is at the top of this document.

  ## Credits